<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://withknifeandfork.com/?p=984</guid>

-<description><![CDATA[<p>Its been a while since I’ve taken part in any of the Fresh from the Oven challenges; either I had the time but the recipe didn’t appeal (usually because it was sweet, I don’t really do sweet baking) or the recipe looked great and I was mad busy.
-When I first looked at this challenge from Jo’s Kitchen my heart sank to my boots, yet another sweet recipe I thought and rolled my eyes.
-Then I spotted tucked at the bottom that instead of sugary raisiny chocolately sweetness there was an option with cheese.
-Yes CHEESE one of my ALL [...]<p>Continue reading <a href="http://withknifeandfork.com/fresh-from-the-oven-savoury-kringel">Fresh from the Oven: Savoury Kringel</a></p>]]></description>
+<description><![CDATA[Its been a while since I’ve taken part in any of the Fresh from the Oven challenges; either I had the time but the recipe didn’t appeal (usually because it was sweet, I don’t really do sweet baking) or the recipe looked great and I was mad busy.
+When I first looked at this challenge &#8230; <a href="http://withknifeandfork.com/fresh-from-the-oven-savoury-kringel" class="more-link">Continue reading <span class="screen-reader-text">Fresh from the Oven: Savoury Kringel</span></a>]]></description>

 <content:encoded><![CDATA[<p>Its been a while since I’ve taken part in any of the <a href="http://www.freshoven.blogspot.com/" target="_blank" onclick="pageTracker._trackPageview('/outgoing/www.freshoven.blogspot.com/?referer=');">Fresh from the Oven</a> challenges; either I had the time but the recipe didn’t appeal (usually because it was sweet, I don’t really do sweet baking) or the recipe looked great and I was mad busy.
 When I first looked at this challenge from <a href="http://joskitchen.wordpress.com/" target="_blank" onclick="pageTracker._trackPageview('/outgoing/joskitchen.wordpress.com/?referer=');">Jo’s Kitchen</a> my heart sank to my boots, yet another sweet recipe I thought and rolled my eyes.
 Then I spotted tucked at the bottom that instead of sugary raisiny chocolately sweetness there was an option with cheese.
 Yes CHEESE one of my ALL TIME favourite foodstuffs.</p>

-<div id="attachment_988" class="wp-caption aligncenter" style="width: 650px"><a href="http://brightblueskies.com/withknifeandfork.com/wp-content/uploads/2010/03/P1000767.jpg" onclick="pageTracker._trackPageview('/outgoing/brightblueskies.com/withknifeandfork.com/wp-content/uploads/2010/03/P1000767.jpg?referer=');"><img class="size-full wp-image-988" title="P1000767" src="http://brightblueskies.com/withknifeandfork.com/wp-content/uploads/2010/03/P1000767.jpg" alt="" width="640" height="480" /></a><p class="wp-caption-text">The finished article</p></div>
+<figure id="attachment_988" style="width: 640px;" class="wp-caption aligncenter"><a href="http://brightblueskies.com/withknifeandfork.com/wp-content/uploads/2010/03/P1000767.jpg" onclick="pageTracker._trackPageview('/outgoing/brightblueskies.com/withknifeandfork.com/wp-content/uploads/2010/03/P1000767.jpg?referer=');"><img class="size-full wp-image-988" title="P1000767" src="http://brightblueskies.com/withknifeandfork.com/wp-content/uploads/2010/03/P1000767.jpg" alt="" width="640" height="480" /></a><figcaption class="wp-caption-text">The finished article</figcaption></figure>

 <p>I still left making it to the last day though, now there’s a surprise!
 So this morning I was dashing about making sure I had the right ingredients.
 Naturally my instinct to not follow ANY recipe to the letter immediately sprang into action and instead of getting some cheddar at the shops (which they had) I was drawn in by some hard goats cheese from Lancashire and bought that instead.
 This may have something to do with the fact that cheddar, even really good cheddar, is not really that high up my list of favourites but Lancashire most definitely is.</p>